Therapy for When It’s Hard to Adjust

 Therapy for Managing Stress and Trauma: Adjustment Disorder

 Many times, people have trouble adjusting to a difficult or stressful event such as the loss of a loved one or a natural disaster such as a storm or flood, or a violation of their individual rights.
-These events would cause almost anyone to be upset.
 Over time, most people heal, and eventually learn to adjust to the new situation.
-However, some people do not recover in a normal amount of time, and continue to experience symptoms resulting from the stressful event.
+However, some people do not recover in a typical amount of time, and continue to experience symptoms resulting from the stressful event.
 This condition is referred to as “adjustment disorder.”

 People suffering from adjustment disorder may be especially anxious, stressed, frustrated or depressed following a traumatic event.
 Their reactions to daily experiences that remind them of their past can interfere with the lives, including their social lives, their schoolwork, or their jobs.

 The symptoms of adjustment disorder typically show up within three months of the event and can last indefinitely unless the individual receives help and support.
 If left untreated, adjustment disorder can progress to other, more severe psychological issues or disorders.

 Unfortunately, some people suffering from adjustment disorder turn to drugs to alleviate their psychological pain.
 This occurs in in a minority of instances but can lead to long-term negative consequences.